Harsh-Mohta9163/SE_Coding_Assignment/README.md

 - A C++ compiler that supports C++17 or later (e.g., g++, clang++).
 - `make` utility (optional, but recommended for easy compilation).

-## File Structure

-The project is organized into header (.hpp) and source (.cpp) files for each class, along with a `main.cpp` for the demonstration.

-- `*.hpp`: Header files with class declarations.
-- `*.cpp`: Source files with class implementations.
-- `main.cpp`: The main entry point and demo logic.

 ## Compilation and Execution